REALWorld Law

 Netherlands

-As a general rule, creditors rank equally and on this basis they have recourse to all of the debtor’s assets.
+As a general rule, creditors rank equally and, on this basis, have recourse to all of the debtor’s assets.
 However, the distribution of a debtor’s property in bankruptcy deviates from this general principle of law.
-Ordinary claims may be, and often are, in practice subordinated if other claims have the benefit of a preferred ranking (voorrang).
+Ordinary claims may be, and often are, subordinated in practice if other claims have the benefit of a preferred ranking (voorrang).

 A creditor’s preferred ranking may be based only on: